 Rockpool is a Special Purpose Acquisition Company based in Northern Ireland whose shares were admitted to the Standard Segment of the official list and to trading on the Main Market on 12 July 2017.
 The Company was formed to undertake an acquisition of a company or business headquartered or materially based in Northern Ireland with a valuation of up to £20 million.
-Due to the announcement made by the Company on 15th November 2022, the Company's shares are currently suspended from trading and from the Official List.
+It has now widened the search to consider companies based elsewhere.